agathis-project/agathis-project/AP-8/AP-8.md

   markdown formated.

-- **Development APs**  are born as ideas in agathis-project repo then moved and grown under their own repo.
+- **Development APs**  are born as ideas in agathis-project repo then moved and grown under their own repo:
-  - while hosted in agathis-project repo, they are located in their respective AP folder. *AP-?.md* is the main text file, markdown formated.
+  - while hosted in agathis-project repo, they are located in their respective AP folder, where *AP-?.md* is the main text file, markdown formated.
-  - after they pass the idea review, development APs are moved in their own repo with AP-?.md file becoming readme.md in the repo's root.
+  - after they pass the idea review, development APs are moved in their own repo with *AP-?.md* file becoming *readme.md* in the repo's root.

-- the **master** (default) branch can be modified only through merging a pull request; actual work shall be done only on a non-master branch.
+- the **master** (default) branch can be modified only through merging pull requests; actual work shall be done on a non-master branch.

 - all merges in agathis-project repo are done by admins only.

-- the merges in development repo are done by authors with admin rights.
+- the merges in development repos are done by their respective authors with admin rights.

 ### 3.3.
 Informational and Process AP Workflow
-The workflows for HW and SW APs are described in their respective docs.
+Note: the workflows for HW and SW APs are described in their respective docs.

 ***